armadaproject/armada/docs/developer.md

 ### Setting up OIDC for developers.

 Setting up OIDC can be an art.
-We found that [Okta Developer Program](https://developer.okta.com/signup/) provides a nice quick-and-dirty way to test OAuth flow.
+The [Okta Developer Program](https://developer.okta.com/signup/) provides a nice to test OAuth flow.

 1) Create a OCTA Developer Account
-    - I used my github account.
+    - A github account is the easiest to setup.
 2) Create a new App in the Octa UI.
     - Select OIDC - OpenID Connect.
     - Select Web Application.
 3) In grant type, make sure to select Client Credentials.
-We tested this one out because it requires little interaction from the browser.
+This has the advantage of requiring little interaction.
 4) Select 'Allow Everyone to Access'
 5) Deselect Federation Broker Mode.
 6) Click okay and generate a client secret.